The Annual Membership Meeting is held between October 1 and December 31 and traditionally coincides with a Neighborhood Christmas Party.

 The program includes Board member elections, the association financial report, and a review of the year’s activities.
 This informal event is a great way to mingle with neighbors, catch up on news, and enjoy the season.

 Residents who have lived in Magnolia Woods for several decades remember a different environment than that which exists today.
 Our yards and streets were once much shadier and cooler than they are now.
-Many more large shade trees graced our yards from the beginning of the neighborhood because the people who chose to live here wanted to live in a forest not a cow pasture and took pains to preserve as many trees as possible.
+Many more large shade trees graced our yards from the beginning of the neighborhood because the people who chose to live here wanted to live in a forest, not a cow pasture, and took pains to preserve as many trees as possible.
 There was a “forest ethic”, an understood value of trees shared by those early residents.

 Over time a series of hurricanes took their toll on many of our magnificent trees.
 Old age and disease have taken their toll, as well.
 Many of the neighborhood’s original residents have passed away or moved, to be replaced by a new generation unaware of the forest ethic of Magnolia Woods.
 Still, many beautiful trees remain and continue to draw people to the park-like setting we enjoy, and often take for granted.
 Although they often outlive us, trees, like all living things are mortal.
 In order to maintain and even maximize the benefits they provide we must continue to replant.

 MWCA launched its reforestation project in Fall 2012 by working with forestry specialists at the LSU AgCenter and the LSU Hilltop Arboretum to develop a list of native, storm and drought resistant trees the association could recommend to Magnolia Woods residents.
 Initially, MWCA offered free trees from the list to residents whose yards were stripped bare by hurricanes as a way to begin restoring the neighborhood’s tree canopy.
 The program has proven so popular and successful it has become an annual service.